← Back to blog

 • Tenancy in Common – Separate Shares: A tenancy in common arises when the four unities are not met.
 Each tenant in common has a separate share, which passes on death according to their will or on intestacy.
 Each is free to deal with their share independently (alienable).
 A tenancy in common can arise in equity even where the legal title is held as a joint tenancy, creating a distinction between legal and equitable interests.

 • Survivorship – Right to Accrual: In a joint tenancy, on death, the survivor takes the whole (jus survivendi).
 This means the decedent's share does not pass to their estate but vests in the survivor.
-This is a significant practical consequence and is frequently tested.
+This is a significant practical consequence and is worth revising carefully.
 In a tenancy in common, there is no survivorship; each tenant in common's share is part of their estate.

 • Severance – Converting Joint Tenancy to Tenancy in Common: A joint tenancy can be severed (converted into a tenancy in common) by several methods: acting on one's own share (disposing of it), by mutual agreement of the joint tenants, or by course of dealing.
 The most common method is notice in writing (under s.36 Law of Property Act 1925), which must be served on the other joint tenant(s).
-Severance is a key concept and is frequently tested.
+Severance is a key concept and is worth revising carefully.

 • Statutory Trust of Land: Under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA), where land is held in co-ownership, there is a statutory trust.
 The legal estate is vested in trustees (usually the owners themselves), and the beneficial interests are held on trust.
 The beneficiaries have rights under the trust, and the trustees have powers to sell, manage, and partition the land.

 • Equitable vs Legal Co-ownership: The legal title may be held as a joint tenancy, but the equitable interests may be held in different proportions (e.g., 60/40 tenancy in common in equity, with a 50/50 joint tenancy at law).
-This distinction is important and frequently tested.
+This distinction is important and worth revising carefully.
 Legal joint tenancy does not prevent equitable tenancy in common.

 Exam tip